griffio/griffio.github.io/knowledgebase.md

 Strings in code - Human readable, file paths, SQL, Names etc are all conceptually different and should be represented as different user defined types at the language level.

+Architect for your application needs instead of forcing it to fit the stack - can be a problem with Java Frameworks.
+Startups are better at doing this and don't use often Java for this reason.

 #### HTTP

 401 Unauthorized, 403 Forbidden, 200 OK, 201 Created, 202 Accepted